 - Soaking Chana Dal - If time is not a constraint, soak chana dal for at least 2 hours.
 Else, semi cook chana dal separately before adding dal to khichdi.
 When I plan ahead, I soak dal for 2-3 hours.
 Otherwise, I microwave dal for 3-5 minutes until semi cooked.

 Theme for this week is Kid’s Lunch Boxes for BM#108.
-I loved taking this as my lunch box when in school.
-Those 4 oz Mason jars are just perfect to pack some condiments if the child is old enough to handle glassware.
+I loved taking this in my lunch box when in school.
+It does not require any side dish or condiments and is good as is.
+In case you are packing a condiment, those 4 oz Mason jars are just perfect for condiments, provided the child is old enough to handle glassware.